How to Plant a Tree: Best Practices for Success

 Step 9: Aloe Vera Treat (Optional)

 Full disclosure: we spoil our plants.
 After a we plant a tree, we like to give them a special treat – an aloe vera soil drench!
 Aloe vera contains plant hormones that help stimulate new root growth, aid in seed germination, and can ease or prevent transplant shock.
 It also contains a plethora of vitamins, minerals, enzymes and micronutrients that gently feed the plant, and promote resilience and disease resistance!
-Aloe is so awesome, I wrote an article all about it!
-If you want to learn more about the amazing benefits of aloe vera, how to grow it, and how to use it to feed other plants, click here!
+To learn more about the amazing benefits of aloe vera, how to grow it, and how to use it to feed other plants, click here!

 To create an aloe vera soil drench, simply blend whole fresh aloe vera leaves with water, then water the tree with it!
 We usually grab about 3-5 aloe vera leaves, blend them in water, and then dilute that full blender into a 5-gallon bucket of water.
 A little aloe goes a long way!
 If you do not have fresh aloe vera, you can also use freeze-dried aloe vera powder.
 We treat almost all of our plants with aloe at some point in their life, not just the trees.

 Step 10: Throw Your Tree A Welcome-Home Party

 You probably think I am kidding here, right?
 Well, take it as you wish, but we totally do this!
 I am convinced it is good luck.
 They are a new member of the family and homestead, after all!
-After planting a tree, we love nothing more than to grab a festive beverage, turn on some feel-good music, and spend the evening in the garden, admiring our new friend – and hard work!
+After we plant a tree, we love nothing more than to grab a festive beverage, turn on some feel-good music, and spend the evening in the garden, admiring our new friend – and hard work!

 Welcome home, new tree!